Adonis-Stavridis/caroumesh/README.md

   - same suggestions as previous bullet points
   - Remove any scene you deem optional
   - Remove any scene that could be heavy
+- have added effects which have a big impact on performance
+  - you can remove them if they're not strictly necessary
+  - reducing
-- are rerendering the Caroumesh several times
+- are re-rendering the Caroumesh several times
   - the props you are passing could be changing
-  - memoize props passed to Caroumesh with `React.useMemo`
+  - memoize props passed to Caroumesh with [`React.useMemo`](https://react.dev/reference/react/useMemo)
   - fix the parent components of Caroumesh from updating too much
-  - memoize your Caroumesh component with `React.memo` so that it only rerenders when necessary
 - are using a browser with locked FPS
   - not sure if you can change this, you should look it up
 - Caroumesh is buggy or is built poorly 😳